 Target is spending more than $7 billion to update stores through 2020, according to the Associated Press.
 The company is also working its way into urban areas by building smaller stores and improving the customer experience by retraining employees and increasing their pay.

-The company also continues its long-standing tradition of celebrity partnerships, including the Cravings by Chrissy Teigen collection.
+The company also continues its long-standing tradition of celebrity partnerships, including this year’s 20th year anniversary of collaborating 20 with high-end designers.

 Along with all that, the Target Online store now offers same-day delivery at more than 1,110 stores in 160 markets, a curbside pickup that is available at more than 800 stores and next-day delivery that is available for many items nationwide, according to the Associated Press.